-Through this summer of 2020, a moment of great transformation, Adamah at Home will be a place to gather, process, build skills, engage in ritual, and promote resilience and regeneration.
+Through this moment of great transformation, Adamah at Home will be a place to gather, process, build skills, engage in ritual, and promote resilience and regeneration.
 Staff will support students in getting their hands dirty – growing food on balconies or in backyards, preparing and preserving food in the kitchen, and exploring their local food system.
 Register by October 3rd to join our October 5th-25th cohort!

 The following Adamah at Home learning sessions will be open to the public: